NMRDfromMD/nmrdfrommd.github.io/docs/source/illustrations/lennard-jones-fluids.rst

 Simple fluid
 ============

-Here, NMR relaxation rates are measured from a Lennard-Jones fluid, and compared to the results from Ref. :cite:`grivetNMRRelaxationParameters2005`.
+Here, NMR relaxation rates are measured from a bulk Lennard-Jones (LJ) fluid.
+The advantage of LJ fluids, compared to molecular systems made of molecules with more than one atom bearing the spin in interest, is the absence of intramolecular contribution to the NMR relaxation.
+To validate the method, results are compared to Ref. :cite:`grivetNMRRelaxationParameters2005`.

 System
 ------